Nebraska Alcohol and Drug Use Statistics

 Medicaid in Nebraska is called Heritage Health.3 It is available to individuals who make 133% of the federal poverty level or less.
 If you are pregnant or disabled, you may also be eligible.
 Nebraska’s Medicaid plan covers inpatient, outpatient, and dual-diagnosis treatment for people 21 and older.

 Medicare is an insurance plan through the federal government for people 65 and older, as well as people with certain health conditions or disabilities.
-Medicare is comprehensive insurance coverage that includes physical and mental healthcare, as well as substance misuse treatment.
+Medicare is comprehensive insurance coverage that includes physical and mental healthcare, as well as substance abuse treatment.

 If you go to inpatient treatment, Medicare Part A will cover the treatment as a hospitalization.4 You will have to pay a co-pay amount, but Medicare picks up all other costs.
 Medicare Part B covers mental health care, including outpatient rehab.5 Medicare Advantage supplemental plans can include broader coverage for rehab or offer a larger network of treatment facilities.